freeplane/docs/src/docs/scripting/api-groovy-tutorial.md

 > **Note:** `.isNum()` works also when `details` is `null`, because `.isNum()` checks for `null` and returns `false` in such case.

-All find and dandy, but why the result of the formula says "6", when there is only one sibling with "2" in its details?
+All fine and dandy, but why the result of the formula says "6", when there is only one sibling with "2" in its details?

 ![](../images/api-groovy-tutoria-formula-shows-unexpected-6.png)